 - Enneagram Five with a Six-Wing: “The Problem Solver”

-Key Motivations: Want to possess knowledge, to understand the environment, to have everything figured out as a way of defending the self from threats from the environment.
+Key Motivations: To possess knowledge, understand the environment, and have everything figured out to defend the self from threats from the environment.

 The Meaning of the Arrows (in brief)

 When moving in their Direction of Disintegration (stress), detached Fives suddenly become hyperactive and scattered at Seven.
 However, when moving in their Direction of Integration (growth), avaricious, detached Fives become more self-confident and decisive, like healthy Eights.

 Examples: Albert Einstein, Stephen Hawking, Bill Gates, Georgia O’Keefe, Stanley Kubrick, John Lennon, Lily Tomlin, Gary Larson, Laurie Anderson, Merce Cunningham, Meredith Monk, James Joyce, Björk, Susan Sontag, Emily Dickinson, Agatha Christie, Ursula K. LeGuin, Jane Goodall, Glenn Gould, John Cage, Bobby Fischer, Tim Burton, David Lynch, Stephen King, Clive Barker, Trent Reznor, Friedrich Nietzsche, Vincent Van Gogh, Kurt Cobain, Jodie Foster, and “Fox Mulder” (X Files).

 Type Five Overview